SciRIFF: A Resource to Enhance Language Model Instruction-Following over Scientific Literature: Provenance

-The full list of \dataset tasks is visualized in Figure \ref{fig:task_list}.
-Detailed information on all tasks---including citations, URLs to source websites, and licensing information where available---is provided in our dataset card, available at \url{https://huggingface.co/datasets/allenai/SciRIFF}.
-Where convenient, we use datasets as preprocessed by the BigBio resource (\url{https://huggingface.co/bigbio}); details are in the dataset card.
+We provide detailed information on all tasks--including citations, URLs to source websites, and licensing information where available--in Table~\ref{tab:full_source_list}. \dataset task taxonomy is visualized in Figure \ref{fig:task_list}.
+Where convenient, we use datasets as preprocessed by the BigBio resource (\url{https://huggingface.co/bigbio}); details will also be provided in the dataset card upon release.

-\subsection{Task length distribution}
+\subsection{Task Length Distribution}

 Figure \ref{fig:main_token_distribution} shows the distribution of input and output lengths for demonstrations in \dataset.